selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---
 layout: post
-title: On a good life
+title: A good life
 ---

-A good character is the highest honor one can have, nothing can harm it, its worth the whole world
+Character is worth the whole world

+Doing the right thing

+1. being aware of it
-Doing the right thing takes knowing it and having the courage and ability to do it
+2. having the courage and ability to do it

----

-Takes time and practice
+This takes time and practice

 You need a lot of mistakes for a few good moves,